Skip to Content, Navigation, or Footer.

 Even as housing availability for female students began to increase, there were discrepancies between what was allowed of male students and female students.
 Female students had a curfew and had to sign in male visitors.
 They also had to leave the doors open when they had male visitors.
 No such rules existed for male students.

 These discrepancies were also prominent in Greek life.
-Despite a barrage of fraternity houses, there were no sorority houses at the time, and Karyl Barron (73C) noted “they didn’t really have a home or recognition or place to call their own”
+Despite a barrade of fraternity houses, there were no sorority houses at the time, and Karyl Barron (73C) noted “they didn’t really have a home or recognition or place to call their own”

 Life before college

 “With a mother having a Ph.D. in math, the unfortunate part was that her expectations were extreme,” Allen said.
-“She expected me to go to medical school even though I had no inclination towards it.
+“She expected me to go to medical school even though I had no inclinationtowards it.
 When I made my first C in my life at Emory in freshman biology — medical school was not in my future — she wanted to pull me out of school.”

 Allen’s case was not a lone incident.
 Pauline Albert (74C) came to Emory in 1971, after transferring from Bates College (Maine).
 College had always been an inevitable for Albert.
 As graduates of junior colleges, her parents recognized that higher education was necessary for their children’s socioeconomic mobility.